 The UT System does not have a single spokesperson through which all media inquiries must be routed.
-However, the director of public affairs frequently assumes such a role in consultation with the Chancellor or other executive officers.
+However, the Executive Director of Media Relations frequently assumes such a role in consultation with the Chancellor or other executive officers.
 With regard to some issues and topics, the Chancellor may from time to time designate a particular person as the System's official spokesperson.

 Under the Texas Public Information Act, documents generated in the regular course of business of the UT System are public unless they fall into various exempt categories (such as certain student records, papers related to ongoing litigation, documents related to ongoing real estate negotiations, etc.).
-UTS139 - Texas Public Information Act governs the handling of requests for information under the Public Information Act.
+UTS139 - Compliance with the Texas Public Information Act governs the handling of requests for information under the Public Information Act.

 Media inquiries other than formal requests under the Public Information Act should be handled as follows.
-Most media inquiries are not phrased in terms of requests under the Public Information Act, but are simply requests for information.
-These inquiries should be handled by either (1) staff members who work in an area to which the questions pertain and who have authority to represent the UT System, or (2) the Office of Public Affairs.
+Most media inquiries are not phrased in terms of requests under the Public Information Act, but are simply requests for UT System Administration 9 April 2018 information.
+These inquiries should be handled by either (1) staff members who work in an area to which the questions pertain and who have authority to represent the UT System, or (2) the Office of Media Relations.
 Each supervisor should establish a policy within his or her office regarding the appropriate routing of media inquiries within the departments.
 Determining an appropriate spokesperson in a particular case will depend on the topic of the inquiry and its nature, such as whether the inquiry is for basic factual information or for analysis of an issue.

-The director of public affairs is available for consultation regarding any media contact.
-Supervisors who choose to refer a media call to the Office of Public Affairs should notify the director of public affairs of this action by phone or email.
-It is important to keep the Office of Public Affairs informed about media inquiries, including information about how the inquiry was received and handled.
+The Executive Director of Media Relations is available for consultation regarding any media contact.
+Supervisors who choose to refer a media call to the Office of Media Relations should notify the Executive Director of Media Relations of this action by phone or email.
+It is important to keep the Office of Media Relations informed about media inquiries, including information about how the inquiry was received and handled.